isuftin/docker-wma-spring-boot-base/README.md

 This docker image provides several environment variables to child images:
  - **requireSsl** [deafult: true]: Whether or not the service should disallow connections over plain HTTP.
  - **serverPort** [default: 443]: The port that the application should run on within the container.
  - **serverContextPath** [default: /]: The root context that the application should run on within the container.
-IMPORTANT NOTE: If you are using the default health check script then your context path **MUST** contain a trailing slash.
+IMPORTANT NOTE: Your context path **MUST** contain a trailing slash for the health check to work properly.
  - **maxHeapSpace** [deafult: 300M]: The maximum amount of heap space to provide a running JAR file specified in the format of a -Xmx argument to Java.
 The default values was chosen as a value that seemed to work sufficiently well for all tested services, but this should be modified on a service-by-service basis to get the ebst results.
  - **springFrameworkLogLevel** [deafult: info]: The logging level of the application running within the container.
  - **keystoreLocation** [default: /localkeystore.p12]: The fully-qualified file path that the keystore should be created at.